-Ben J. Novak, Project Lead
+Ben J. Novak, Project Lead,

 Ben J. Novak is The Great Passenger Pigeon Comeback project leader responsible for project development and bringing together the right advisors and collaborators to reach the project’s goals.
-Ben, a North Dakota badlands native, attended Montana State University, earning a Bachelor’s in ecology and evolutionary biology in 2008.
-Ben is a natural historian of species driven to extinction by humans specializing in the study of passenger pigeons.
-He is currently researching band-tailed pigeons to learn more about the ecology of passenger pigeons to earn a Masters degree at the University of California Santa Cruz, 2016.
+Ben, a North Dakota badlands native, attended Montana State University, earning a bachelor’s degree in ecology and evolutionary biology in 2008.
+Ben is a natural historian of species driven to extinction by humans specializing in the study of Passenger Pigeons.
+He earned his master’s degree on the ecology of the Passenger Pigeon at the University of California Santa Cruz, 2016.
 He is currently researching genome-editing in Domestic Rock Pigeons at the CSIRO Australian Animal Health Laboratory to begin preliminary tests for Passenger Pigeon de-extinction.

-Revive & Restore is partnering with University of California Santa Cruz’s state-of-the-art Paleogenomics Lab for Phase 1 In Silico work on the Great Passenger Pigeon Comeback.
-Dr. Beth Shapiro, co-directs the UCSC Paleogenomics Lab with Dr. Richard “Ed” Green.
-At the Lab, researchers are incorporating experimental and computational approaches to a wide range of evolutionary and ecological questions—mostly involving the application of genomic techniques—to better understand how species and populations such evolve through time.
-Many members of the lab have contributed to developing the DNA extractions, sequencing, and data processing techniques to help produce the genomes of the passenger pigeon and band-tailed pigeon genomes.
+Revive & Restore is partnering with the state-of-the-art University of California, Santa Cruz Paleogenomics Lab for Phase 1 in silico work on the Great Passenger Pigeon Comeback.
+Dr. Beth Shapiro co-directs the Paleogenomics Lab with Dr. Richard “Ed” Green.
+Researchers there are incorporating experimental and computational approaches to a wide range of evolutionary and ecological questions—mostly involving the application of genomic techniques—to better understand how species and populations evolve through time.
+Many members of the lab have contributed to developing the DNA extraction, sequencing, and data processing techniques to help produce the genomes of the passenger pigeon and band-tailed pigeon.

 Dr. Beth Shapiro, whose work focuses on how populations of organisms respond to climate and habitat change over time, has isolated ancient DNA from a variety of Pleistocene and Holocene species.
-She lab published the first DNA sequences of the passenger pigeon in 2002, and has since become one of the premiere scientists contemplating the emerging field of de-extinction.Read More
+Her lab published the first DNA sequences of the Passenger Pigeon in 2002, and she has since become one of the premiere scientists contemplating the emerging field of de-extinction.Read More

-Many members of the lab have contributed work on the DNA extractions, sequencing, and data processing for the passenger pigeon and band-tailed pigeon genomes.
-Within the UCSC paleogenomics lab the passenger pigeon genome research is lead by Dr. André Elias Rodrigues Soares, a computational and laboratory biologist with a history in molecular clock phylogenies.
-Dr. Soares earned his PhD at the Federal University of Rio de Janeiro, Rio de Janeiro, Brazil, and shortly after came to the UCSC Paleogenomics laboratory where he was tasked with many projects including deciphering the evolutionary and demographic history of the Passenger Pigeon.Read More
+Passenger Pigeon genome research was lead by Dr. André Elias Rodrigues Soares, a computational and laboratory biologist with a history in molecular clock phylogenies.
+Dr. Soares earned his PhD at the Federal University of Rio de Janeiro, and shortly after came to the UCSC Paleogenomics laboratory where he was tasked with deciphering the evolutionary and demographic history of the Passenger Pigeon.Read More

 Paul Marini is a retired poultry industry quantitative geneticist.
 He completed his B.S. and M.S. degrees at Southern Illionois University, Carbondale, and his PhD at the University of Arkansas, Fayettville.
 His career work focused on improving growth rate, feed conversion, and meat yield in chickens and turkeys.
 He also served as the general manager of Palmetto Pigeon Plant, Sumter, South Carolina, for three years developing breeding stock for international markets.
 Read More

 A team of experienced pigeon breeders and racers have pledged to assist and advise our passenger pigeon restoration efforts when the time comes.
 This expertise of this team is essential to successfully conditioning passenger pigeons for their wild migrations.

 “I have liked pigeons and doves since I was very young.
 They seem kind and gentle.
 My first was a pigeon with a broken wing I found on my way home from school.”
-Ken has been caring for pigeons for 45 years since that day and still enjoy them.
+Ken has been caring for pigeons for 45 years, since that day, and still enjoys them.
 He begins each day with inspection of his pigeons.
 Observing how quickly the youngsters grow is his favorite part of raising the birds.
 He has maintained a successful line of performance pigeons through careful selective breeding based on meticulous record keeping.
 Maintaining their health has become second nature.
 Ken has volunteered to coordinate and consult the “Pigeoners” when the time comes to begin flying new passenger pigeons between spring, summer, and winter aviaries.

 John Bender has bred and flown pigeons for over 50 years in southern Ohio, once home to many breeding colonies of passenger pigeons.
-John is responsible for connecting Revive & Restore with the “Pigeoners team”.
+John is responsible for connecting Revive & Restore with the “Pigeoners team.”
 He keeps Racing Homers and Birmingham Rollers.
-In his own words “I was very excited to hear of the Passenger Pigeon Project.
+In his own words, “I was very excited to hear of the Passenger Pigeon Project.
 I have always known about this extinct bird.
 As a young man, I used to go to our public library to look at and wonder about this wild pigeon that is no longer here…I would love nothing more than to be a part of the propagation and training of these new birds.”
 He is the 1994 World Champion Roller Pigeon Flyer.

 David Stephenson is a freelance photojournalist and a Lecturer at the University of Kentucky’s School of Journalism and Telecommunications.
 When not on assignment, David races homing pigeons with the Lexington Racing Pigeon Club of which he is President.
-David and his family tend to a team of homing pigeons in their urban back yard in Lexington where their birds return from racing as far away as 500 miles.
-His two passions meet on a daily basis when he takes photos of his birds and posts them to website: The Pigeon Photographer.
-David states he is “thrilled to be part of the project” to help with any aspect of breeding, training or visual documentation of future passenger pigeon restoration efforts.
+David and his family tend to a team of homing pigeons in their urban back yard in Lexington, where their birds return from racing as far away as 500 miles.
+His two passions meet on a daily basis when he takes photos of his birds and posts them to his website: The Pigeon Photographer.
+David is “thrilled to be part of the project” and to help with any aspect of breeding, training or visual documentation of future passenger pigeon restoration efforts.